longitudinal-data-analysis-prac-2024/team-5-proj/README.md

 ![Figure 2](Plots/spaghetti_plots.png)

 The main effect of Time (F(5, 312054.08) = 625894.279, p<.001) and the interaction between Time and Conduct Disorder Status (F(5, 312054.08) = 79.595, p<.001) were significant.
 The main effect of Conduct Disorder status was non-significant (F(1, 390.12) = 0, p = 0.9949).
-Table X shows the results in terms of the individual contrast-coded predictors.
+Table 1 shows the results in terms of the individual contrast-coded predictors.

 ![Table 1](Tables/Table_H1.png)